vandergus/srozum-camera-tester-wiki/Test Modes.md

 Curtains average travel time.

-Helps to identify how consistent is curtains travel time.
+Helps to identify how consistent is curtains travel time by running series of a tests.

 - **"Mn"** - fastest travel time.
 - **"Av"** - average travel time.